 Additionally, something else to keep in mind is that sunscreen less than SPF 15 will not protect you from both rays; the label will likely state something along the lines of ‘doesn’t protect from skin cancer.’
 Avoid products with this disclaimer.

-SPF: stands for “Sun Protection Factor” and refers to how much protection you get from UVB rays (not UVA).
+pop over to this website SPF: stands for “Sun Protection Factor” and refers to how much protection you get from UVB rays (not UVA).
 Typically, the higher the number, the longer the protection; HOWEVER, studies are showing that greater than SPF 50 might not have any added benefit and could actually be exposing individuals to more chemicals.
 Additionally, there is a false sense of security with higher SPFs which has been linked with poor re-application habits.
 As a general rule of thumb, you should apply sunscreen 15-30 mins before sun exposure and reapply every 2 hours.
 If you are sweating a lot or swimming, you should reapply more often.

 UV Index: This measures the strength of the UV rays on a particular day.
 According to the Environmental Protection Agency, knowing how to read and apply the scale can help protect you: